IHE/EMS/Transformations/HL7 CDA to NEMSIS/C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.md

 The resulting document is not valid per the NEMSIS 3.5.0 XSD.
 Its purpose is to convey hospital patient care information in the NEMSIS eOutcome section.

-This stylesheet assumes the document to be transformed is a C-CDA v2.1 Discharge Summary representing a hospital emergency department or inpatient encounter.
+This stylesheet assumes the document to be transformed is a C-CDA v2.1 Continuity of Care Document containing a hospital emergency department or inpatient encounter or both.

+### Parameters

+* **startDateTime** (optional)
+  Format: `YYYYMMDD` or `YYYYMMDDHHMM` or `YYYYMMDDHHMMSS` For best results, call this stylesheet with a value for this parameter, which should represent the date/time EMS transferred patient care to the hospital.
+This stylesheet will select the first emergency department encounter and the first inpatient encounter that occurred after the requested date/time to populate the NEMSIS eOutcome elements.
+If this parameter is not provided, the stylesheet will use `serviceEvent/effectiveTime/low` from the CCD instead.
+Depending on how the CCD was generated, it may include encounters that occurred earlier or later than the time frame relevant to the EMS incident.

 ### ePatient